Ircama/ATC_MiThermometer/python-interface/README.md

             )
         )
         type = atc_mi_data.search_all('type')
-        if type and unbound in type:  # skip dumping mi_like unbound frames return
+        if format_label == "mi_like" and type and unbound in type: return  # do not dump mi_like unbound frames print(
-        print(
             f"{count[0]}. {device}.
 Format: {format_label}. "
             f"RSSI: {advertisement_data.rssi}."